Singles tournaments — how it works (with examples)

 • Withdrawal from the tournament (after the draw is locked).
 Leaving the event forfeits your open matches: opponents are credited with a win (often shown as walkover / withdrew), the draw advances them, and ladder rules may apply.
 This is not the same as a mutual no contest on a single match.

 • No-show or score dispute.
-If sides disagree or someone does not appear, use Report issue on the match (choose Score issue for score disagreements).
+If sides disagree, someone does not appear, or you tried to schedule but your opponent never replied in good time before the round deadline, use Report issue on the match (choose Score issue for score disagreements).
 Staff may record a walkover or another result tag.
 The card can show withdrawal-style wording when the match was decided without a normal set line.

 • Mutual no contest.
 When both players agree they cannot play this match (with an allowed reason), they use the mutual flow on the match card: both must consent, then the match is closed with no winner — no ladder points from that pairing.
 The draw does not pick someone to advance from that feeder; the other match in the same mini-draw may show as playing against a BYE so play can continue.
 The example draw includes one mutual no contest in the round of 16 and the bye that follows.